 Immediate Context vs. Broader

-What entrance me to no end are the LAYERS of context that build up — from immediate to broader contexts.
+What eternally entrance me are the LAYERS of context that build up — from immediate to broader contexts.
 Each of those layers must be taken into account to understand the full meaning of whatever you’re looking at.
-Let’s examine the creation of this article as an example to show context layers, from zoomed in to zoomed out!
+Let’s examine the creation of this article as an example to show context layers juxtaposed, from zoomed in to zoomed out!

 First Layer of Context: I drew a frog with a pond around her.
 That pond is the immediate context of the frog in the drawing I created.